 And even if you’re 55, you can still get pregnant.

-Whether you will retain the foetus is another story since you may not be producing high enough levels of hormones to give the developing foetus a sufficiently nourishing uterine lining.
+Whether you will retain the fetus is another story since you may not be producing high enough levels of hormones to give the developing fetus a sufficiently nourishing uterine lining.

 To prevent unwanted pregnancies, use serious birth control all the time until you have not had a period for a whole year.
 You can then assume that menopause has occurred, and you’re no longer ovulating.
 Even so, birth control isn’t guaranteed, and irregular periods can be quite nerve-racking.